|Back to Back Issues Page|

 Oppression is keeping people under tight control-- ‘pressed down.’

-Reform is efforts to change and improve a society.
+Reform is efforts to change and improve a country.

 (For revolt or revolution see War Vocabulary , Types of Conflict.
 At the bottom of the equipment section it also includes a picture and explanation of a tank.
 I wrote this page to explain some of the words in these reading selections—and then kept adding words that seemed important to understand.)